metasophiea/riomhaireRua/README.md

     <img width="640" height="376" src="https://raw.githubusercontent.com/metasophiea/riomhaireRua/master/images/1.png">
 </p>

-Not all the machines have all the tools, and tools can have varying complexity for different machines, depending on the machine number.
+Not all the machines have all the tools, and tools can have varying complexity for different machines, depending on the machine number (so 3 is more complicated than 2 for example).
 Here is a list of all tools, with a general description

 ## Tools
 ### Program Position Locator